 Calories in vegetables—do you really need to care?
 Probably only if your doctor says so, or if you're trying to lose weight.
 Then, it will be genuinely useful to know how artichokes, for example, fare against string beans or perhaps asparagus.
-Although all three are green, they vary in their caloric content.
+Although all three are green, they do vary in their caloric content.
 And, as you probably guessed, a medium artichoke leads the trio at 60 calories; green beans and asparagus tie at 20 to 25 each for a three-quarter cup (the beans) and 5 spears (the asparagus).

 But, as with so much else in